Anuv225/event_management/README.md

 - **Event Creation**: Easily create and customize events with detailed information
 - **User Management**: Register, authenticate, and manage user profiles
-- **Calendar Integration**: View events in an intuitive calendar interface
-- **Notification System**: Receive timely reminders and updates about upcoming events
-- **Analytics Dashboard**: Track attendance and engagement metrics
-- **Responsive Design**: Access the platform from any device

 ## Table of Contents